 Photo credit: JR3, stock.xchng

 Brilliant idea in Ragu’s marketing department: create a viral video advertising their brand.
-Bad idea: making that video mocking dads in the kitchen, then fire them into the twitter streams of…dad bloggers.
+Bad idea: making that video mocking dads in the kitchen when they use the best types of juicers, then fire them into the twitter streams of…dad bloggers.
 The clip is titled “Dad Cooks Dinner: What is Dinnertime Like When Dad Cooks?” and features various women discussing the subject interview-style.
 It seems innocent enough, but the repeating theme of dads cooking only simple, easy meals didn’t set well.
 The “link spam” was met with a slew of posts decrying the brand’s misrepresentation of dads as passive and secondary to moms (read the full story here).